-- VIVA lending libraries should use the express mail service of their choice for shipping returnable materials and for non-returnables that cannot be sent via Ariel.
+- VIVA lending libraries should use the express mail service of their choice for shipping returnable materials and for non-returnables that cannot be sent via secure electronic document transmission.

 - In the interest of minimizing the period of time that materials are unavailable to users at the home institution, VIVA borrowing libraries should use the express mail service of their choice for returning materials to lenders.

-- Whenever possible, photocopies should be delivered to VIVA libraries by Odyssey or Ariel.
+- Whenever possible, non-returnables should be delivered to VIVA libraries by secure electronic document transmission.
 However, the lending library may send materials the fastest and most cost-effective way possible depending on the circumstances.